rishub/BrainSegmentation/README.md

 Note that you may need to add permissions to run.sh

-This command will open a web browswer that shows the original image and our output image side by side.
+This command will open a web browser that shows the original image and our output image side by side.